 Hits: The home team Diamondbacks.
 Great views of the McDowell Mountains to the northeast.
 Party pavilions with spots to enjoy a beer with your baseball without being moored to your seat.
 Plenty of shade.
 Full access to practice fields.

-Whiffs: Sellouts common for weekend games.
+Whiffs: Sellouts common for weekend games and costly tickets.

 Home team: Oakland Athletics

 Opened: 1997 for Chicago Cubs; 2015 renovated for Athletics.

 Hits: Tailgating in the grass parking lots and an old school vibe with the Hohokams as Mesa's traditional hosts.